ahmadalfy/blog/_posts/2025-10-04-how-functional-programming-shaped-modern-frontend.md

 Redux formalized what had been emerging patterns.
 Combined with React Hooks (which replaced stateful classes with functional composition), the ecosystem shifted decisively toward FP.
 Immutability became non-negotiable.
 Pure components became the ideal.
 Side effects were corralled into `useEffect`.
 Through this convergence (library patterns, Elm's rigor, and React's evolution) Haskell-derived ideas about purity became mainstream JavaScript practice.

 In the early 2010s, as JavaScript applications grew more complex, developers looked to FP for salvation. jQuery spaghetti had become unmaintainable.
-Backbone's two-way binding caused cascading updates.
+Backbone's two-way binding caused cascading updates (ironically, Backbone's documentation explicitly advised against two-way binding saying "it doesn't tend to be terribly useful in your real-world app" yet many developers implemented it through plugins).
 The community wanted discipline, and FP offered it: treat your UI as a pure function of state.
 Make data flow in one direction.
 Eliminate shared mutable state.

 React's arrival in 2013 crystallized these ideals.
 It promised a world where `UI = f(state)`: give it data, get back a component tree, re-render when data changes.
 No manual DOM manipulation.
 No implicit side effects.
 Just pure, predictable transformations.